young47/My-Resource/README.md

 # My-Resource
-It is convenient for me or you to look for some resource here.
+It is convenient for me or you to look for some resources here.
 It contains some jar, war, source and so on.